Seercat3160/bindmidi/README.md

 If you want to use the latest version available, visit [Actions](https://github.com/Seercat3160/midi2key/actions) to download a binary for any commit.
 These will almost certainly be a work-in-progress with features half-baked, so steer clear unless you know it's what you need.

-### Building from Source

-You can also build from source, for example if you don't trust the pre-made releases or you want to use an unsupported platform.
-It's a standard project using Cargo, so install Rust with `rustup`, clone the repo or get a release's source archive, and run `cargo build --release`.
-The executable should be at `./target/release/midi2key.exe`.

 ## Usage

 Run the executable file in an interactive terminal (or just double-click on Windows if you don't need to specify args).